 3. Surfshark: the best cheap VPN

-How to pick a VPN to secure your laptop
+How to pick a VPN to secure your new tablet

 How we test VPNs

 We then take a deep dive into the security tools it offers, the transparency of its data collection and handling methods, and any catches in the fine print.

 Next, we try to anonymously sign up for the service so that it cannot mislead our results.
 We download its Windows, Mac, iOS, Android, and Linux apps and then test each of them for potential data leaks and the reliability of their kill switch.